 Provides full text for 70 popular magazines for elementary school research.
 All full text articles included in the database are assigned a reading level indicator (Lexiles).
 Note: This resource is generally not recommended for college-level academic research but may be best used by students in Education programs, who want to familiarize themselves with curriculum resources available to Texas school students.
 Coverage is from 1990 to the present.
 Updated daily.

 Professional Development Collection™ provides a highly specialized collection of electronic information especially for professional educators, professional librarians and education researchers.
 This collection offers information on everything from children's health and development to cutting-edge pedagogical theory and practice.

 Provides citations and full-image access to doctoral dissertations and master's theses from more than 1,000 graduate schools and universities.
 Abstracts are provided for dissertations beginning in 1980 and for master's theses beginning in 1988.
 Full-image PDFs are available for most titles published since 1997 and a limited number of titles previous to 1997.
 Coverage is from 1861 to the present.
 Print equivalent is Dissertation Abstracts.

 Covers professional and academic literature in psychology and related disciplines.
 Contains over two million citations and summaries of articles from journals, books, book chapters, dissertations, and technical reports.
-Includes links to full-text articles available from Psychology Database and PsycArticles.
+Some full-text.

 Contains more than 44 million bibliographic records describing materials (books, journals, films, manuscripts, scores, computer files, etc.) held by libraries around the world.
 More than 400 languages are represented.
 Provides links to library holdings.